Titanic (musical): 1997 original Broadway production

-Titanic opened on April 23, 1997 at the Lunt-Fontanne Theatre and ran for 804 performances and 27 previews, closing on March 21, 1999.
-Directed by Richard Jones with choreography by Lynne Taylor-Corbett, the cast included John Cunningham, David Garrison, Larry Keith, Alma Cuervo, Michael Cerveris, Victoria Clark, Don Stephenson, and Brian d'Arcy James.
+Titanic opened on April 23, 1997, at the Lunt-Fontanne Theatre and ran for 804 performances and 27 previews, closing on March 21, 1999.
+Directed by Richard Jones with choreography by Lynne Taylor-Corbett, the cast included John Cunningham, David Garrison, Larry Keith, Alma Cuervo, Michael Cerveris, Victoria Clark, Don Stephenson, Judy Blazer, and Brian d'Arcy James.
 Danny Burstein was a cast replacement.
 The set encompassed three levels to help form the impression of the size of the ship.
 The lobby of the Lunt-Fontanne Theatre was redecorated for the production: the complete passenger list of the Titanic was painted on the walls, noting those who ultimately survived the disaster.

 Orchestrator Jonathan Tunick won the first Tony Award for Best Orchestrations for his work on the score.
-The show received five Tony nominations, winning in all five categories, including the Tony Award for Best Musical.
+The show received four other Tony nominations, winning in all five categories in which it was nominated, including the Tony Award for Best Musical.

 Stewart Laing was responsible for both the costume design and the scenic design, for which he won a Tony Award for Best Scenic Design.
 The wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.
 Paul Gallo was responsible for the lighting design.
 Steve Canyon Kennedy was responsible for the sound design.

 First US National tour

-The production toured the United States after closing on Broadway, beginning in January 1999 at the Ahmanson Theatre in Los Angeles, with a cast that featured Brian d'Arcy James (Los Angeles only), Marcus Chait, and William Parry.
+The production toured the United States after closing on Broadway, beginning in January 1999 at the Ahmanson Theatre in Los Angeles, with a cast that featured Brian d'Arcy James (Los Angeles only), Marcus Chait, William Parry, Adam Heller, David Pittu, and Matthew Yang King.
 There were also several subsequent tours with non-Equity performers.